domsson/fakesteak/README.md

 ## Overview

 My take at an implementation of the [digital character rain](https://en.wikipedia.org/wiki/Matrix_digital_rain) as seen in "The Matrix".

-The focus of this project is on low CPU and memory footprint, with the secondary objective being to recreate the original effect, as seen in the movie, as closely as possible.
-For simplicities sake, however, there will be no Japanese characters.

-`fakesteak` has no external dependencies (it works without ncurses), but uses some potentially non portable code instead.
-There are some command line options available, and by tweaking some of the `#defines` at the top of the file, further customization - for example of the colors - is easily possible.

-I've written this on and for Linux.
-Everything seems to be working well using urxvt, xterm, lxterm or uxterm.
-Other OS and terminals have not yet been tested.
-Your feedback is welcome, but I don't plan on adding support for Windows/Mac OS.
+Some things you might like about fakesteak:

+ - Small footprint (low on RAM and disk usage)
+ - Good performance (low on CPU usage)
+ - Looks pretty close to the original (fading, glitches)
+ - Basic customization via command line options
+ - No dependencies (not even ncurses)
+ - Clean, well commented code
+ - Public Domain

+Some things that migth rub you the wrong way:

+ - No Japanese characters (for simplicity's sake)
+ - Not cross-platform (no Win/Mac)

+Successfully tested on Linux (urxvt, xterm, lxterm, uxterm) and FreeBSD (st).
+Feedback on compatibility with your OS / distro / terminal is very welcome; you can open an issue to let me know.

 ## Dependencies / Requirements